vintasoftware/github-metrics/README.md

 ## Running

-The run command takes 3 arguments:
+The run command takes 3 arguments.
+In order they are:

 `metric`: The abbreviation of the metric you'd like to calculate